 Participants who compete the online program, live hands-on workshop, and the log book (75 studies), will receive a program completion certificate.

 Hands-On Workshop: February 16, 2020

-The 2020 Hands-On Perioperative Ultrasound Course workshop offers in-depth and focused learning in an intimate environment with a faculty-participant ratio of about 1:4.
+The 2020 Hands-On Perioperative Ultrasound Course workshop offers in-depth and focused learning in an intimate environment with a participant-faculty ratio of no more than 4:1.
 Participants will gain practical knowledge on how to perform safe ultrasound guided procedures.

 The knowledge-based online learning component focuses on gaining ultrasound knowledge and ultrasound guided procedures techniques.
 The modules, tutorial, and case studies will cover the following topics:

 - Basic Transthoracic Echocardiography (TTE)